Lvmingjie/RNA-Seq-validation/README.md

 Before running the <b>HR-RTPCR_RNA-Seq_Comparison.sh</b> algorithm was necessary to run SALMON, a pseudo alignment tool (algorithm tested with SALMON version 0.8.2).
 We aligned each of our RNA-Seq read samples to the reference transcriptome (<b>transcriptome.fasta</b> file) after index generation.
 Each SALMON sample output must be in a individual folder, line 29 of the algorithm contains the path to the folder where these samples ouput should be.

-Also, it is necessary ncbi blast tool (algorithm tested with version ncbi-blast-2.2.28+), path mentioned lines 42 and 50.
+Also, it is necessary <b>ncbi blast</b> tool (algorithm tested with version ncbi-blast-2.2.28+), path mentioned lines 42 and 50.

 The default number of processing threads is 4, however this number can be changed (algorithm lines 2 and 50).
 The necessary running time was around 20 minutes (transcriptome around 180 thousands transcripts and 90 primer pairs - 230 HR-RTPCR primer products).